Are Best Practices Best for Your Manufacturing Business?

 - Include a industry specific ERP solution in your evaluation process

 - Don’t assume that the recommended best practices and processes are best for your business

 - Understand your goals and seek best practices that will help achieve targets

 - Determine if recommended best practices make sense for your business

 - If ‘best practices’ are not going to help your company reach it’s goals, don’t use them

 - Be open to extending the functionality of an ERP system with customizations to your gohelp meet goals

 - The best ERP system for your former colleagues business may not be the best for your business

 With an abundance of ERP options to choose from, there’s no need to rush through the selection process.
 Take your time to do your homework up front, don’t get dazzled by fancy ERP demonstrations, and stay focused on what you’re trying to accomplish with a new ERP system.
 To learn more about selecting the right ERP solution for your manufacturing business, take a look at these MIS blogs:

 If you would like to learn more about Epicor ERP and which industry best practices will help you meet your business goals, contact MIS.
-MIS is the longest standing Epicor ERP partner, and as a Platinum tier Epicor ERP partner you can count on MIS to have the experience and insight needed to create an ERP system helps you exceed your business goals today and tomorrow.
+MIS is the longest standing Epicor ERP partner.
+As a Gold tier Epicor ERP partner you can count on MIS to have the experience and insight needed to create an ERP system which helps you exceed your business goals today and tomorrow.
 Our team of professional consultants have been helping manufacturers like you create ERP solutions resulting in an Exceptional ERP™ experience for over three decades!
 Contact the experts and MIS today!